 Did you know that you could be earning points every time you use your credit card to make eligible purchases?

 It all comes down to choosing a credit card with a rewards program that suits you.
-Here at Westpac we offer two rewards programs for you to choose from.
+Here at Westpac we offer three rewards programs for you to choose from.

 Westpac Altitude Rewards allows you to collect points which can then be redeemed for a huge range of products including shopping vouchers, homewares, electronics, food and travel.
 Redeeming points is easy, simply visit the altitude store to see where your points could take you.

 The Westpac Velocity rewards card allows you to earn and redeem your Velocity Points for flights and upgrades, fuel, car hire or hotel stays, or a choice of rewards at the Velocity Rewards store.

 The Westpac Qantas rewards card allows you to earn Qantas Frequent Flyer points which can be used towards flights on Qantas, Jetstar and a range of partner airlines.
 You can also gain access to upgraded Qantas flights where available.

 In general a rewards card carries a higher interest rate than a low rate card, so being disciplined with your repayments can go a long way in helping to stave off excess interest charges.

 Credit cards can be a great financial tool when used responsibly, all it takes are a few good habits to work the system in your favour and earn some seriously great rewards while you’re at it.